lackomartin/WebAppSchoolProject/README.md

 How to setup?

 First of all, download or clone files in new folder and put that folder into "/xampp/htdocs".
-Start Apache and MySQL modules. (xampp-control)
+Start Apache and MySQL modules (xampp-control).
 Then put this link into your web browser -> http://localhost/Web_aplikacija_bolnica/index.php